 Finally, lots of people from the island live off fishing, naturally with the Caribbean Sea on the doorstep:

 This way you get to know the surroundings, the people, and the relaxed way of life.
 You'll see some stunning beaches and some beautifully decorated houses of the locals.

 Another option is to rent a boat and go off to some close-by mini islands such as L'Ile d'Amoureux (Island of lovebirds) or go snorkeling as there is a supposed to be a small coral reef, however on the eastern side of the island.
 Our stay was just too short to try it out.

 If you just come to relax, that's fine, too.
-Our hotel was really nice in a paradise-like settings and after our walks, we loved to just swim in the pool or at the quiet beach of the hotel.
+Our hotel was really nice in a paradise-like setting and after our walks, we loved to just swim in the pool or relax at the quiet beach of the hotel.